Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 Try Hulu + Live TV Today!

-Other Ways to Watch the Oregon Ducks without Cable
+Alternative Methods to Watch Oregon Ducks Basketball Without Cable

 FloHoops — FloSports is the streaming service for sports fans who aren’t satisfied with just the biggest games.
 And when it comes to basketball, it offers a great selection of women’s NCAA games.
 Get all the details in our FloSports review.